scverse/squidpy_notebooks/docs/source/auto_examples/image/compute_process_hires.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 37-38
+GENERATED FROM PYTHON SOURCE LINES 53-54

-We will process the image by tiling it in crops of shape ``size = (1000, 1000)``.
+We will process the image by tiling it in crops of shape ``chunks = (1000, 1000)``.

 ..
-GENERATED FROM PYTHON SOURCE LINES 38-41
+GENERATED FROM PYTHON SOURCE LINES 54-56

 .. code-block:: default

-    sq.im.process(img, layer="image", method="gray", size=1000)
+    sq.im.process(img, layer="image", method="gray", chunks=1000)